Involuntary Terminations: Massachusetts

 - The Massachusetts Fair Employment Standards Act prevents discrimination in employment decisions for broader reasons than provided under federal law, including sexual orientation and genetic information.
 See Terminating Special Classes of Employees.

-- As of July 2012, Massachusetts will add the protected category of transgendered individuals to all state discrimination laws.
+- Massachusetts protects transgendered individuals under its state discrimination laws.
 See Terminating Special Classes of Employees.